terrence-celestine/Programming-Notes/TypeScript.md

 1. A typesafe version of any.
 Any value is assignable to it.
 2. No operations are permitted on an unknown value without doing an if check.

+### The Compiler

+1. Use the --watch command in the CLI to auto refres whenever a change is made.

+2. Use tsc --init will tell the compiler that the entire folder should be managed by typescript.
+   1. Then use tsc --watch to watch any changes in the folder, and reload.
+   2. This will create a tsconfig.json file.